nicbarker/clay/README.md

 This function handles scrolling of containers.
 It responds to both `scrollDelta`, which represents mouse wheel or trackpad scrolling this frame, as well as "touch scrolling" on mobile devices, or "drag scrolling" with a mouse or similar device.

-Touch / drag scrolling only occurs if the `enableDragScrolling` parameter is `true`, **and** [Clay_SetPointerPosition](#clay_setpointerposition) has been called this frame.
+Touch / drag scrolling only occurs if the `enableDragScrolling` parameter is `true`, **and** [Clay_SetPointerState](#clay_setpointerstate) has been called this frame.
 As a result, you can simply always call it with `false` as the first argument if you want to disable touch scrolling.

 `deltaTime` is the time **in seconds** since the last frame (e.g. 0.016 is **16 milliseconds**), and is used to normalize & smooth scrolling across different refresh rates.